LIFE PROCESSES -- I ( NUTRITION )

 ( amarbel ), etc.

-And, Such kind of organisms is called Parasites.
+And, Such kind of organisms is called

 *Holozoic Nutrition

-:- Derived from - 'holos + zoic ' which means Solid food and animals respectively.
+- 'holos + zoic ' which means

 -> A mode of nutrition in which organisms feed on complex food materials is called holozoic